pramodboda/JavaScript-Roadmap-2020/14.Events/events.md

 # Events

 The event could be the DOM is loaded, or an asynchronous request that finishes fetching, or a user clicking an element or scrolling the page, or the user types on the keyboard.

+There are a lot of different kind of events.

+## Event handlers

+You can respond to any event using an  **Event Handler**, which is a function that’s called when an event occurs.

+You can register multiple handlers for the same event, and they will all be called when that event happens.

+JavaScript offer three ways to register an event handler:

+### Inline event handlers

+This style of event handlers is very rarely used today, due to its constraints, but it was the only way in the JavaScript early days:

 ## Event Listener

 html: